-The VT Gravis Clean Energy Income Fund invests in a portfolio of securities listed in developed markets, involved in the operation, funding, construction, generation and supply of clean energy.
+The TM Gravis Clean Energy Income Fund invests in a portfolio of securities listed in developed markets, involved in the operation, funding, construction, generation and supply of clean energy.

 The Fund is a UK UCITS V open-ended investment company (OEIC).